 I wanted to take a moment to share that it has been a fantastic week at school, and we were so close to making it through the entire week before Mother Nature had other plans.
 Due to the snow, we had a late start and then had to leave early on Friday, but I'm grateful for the positive energy and engagement from our students throughout the week.
 I would also like to emphasize the importance of reporting absences to the school promptly.
 This information is crucial for us to maintain a safe and healthy environment for everyone.
-When reporting an absence, please include the following details:

-Reason for Absence: Specify the reason why the student is absent, whether it's due to illness, medical appointments, or other personal reasons.
+When reporting an absence, please include the following details: Reason for Absence: Specify the reason why the student is absent, whether it's due to illness, medical appointments, or other personal reasons.
 Symptoms: If the absence is related to illness, provide details about the symptoms the student is experiencing.
 This includes any upper respiratory symptoms, indications of COVID-19, influenza A, gastrointestinal issues, or the presence of a fever.
 This information is essential for us to comply with state reporting requirements.
 It enables us to track and monitor potential health concerns within our school community and take necessary precautions to ensure the well-being of our students and staff.
 Your cooperation in reporting absences is greatly appreciated, as it contributes to our efforts in maintaining a safe and healthy learning environment.

-Reminders this week include:
+A few important Reminders this week include:

-- Sometimes our students' winter gear gets wet and soaks through while playing in the snow.
-You may want to consider sending a dry set of clothes for students to keep at school or in their backpacks so they can change into something dry. - Daily dismissal time will begin with parent pick ups at 3:00, followed by bus dismissals.
+- At this time, we are still asking that students be dropped off at the main entrance where a staff member will greet them and escort them inside. - Daily dismissal time will begin with parent pick ups at 3:00, followed by bus dismissals beginning at approximately 3:15.
 Parents are asked to pull up to the entrance and your child will be brought out to meet your car.
+During drop off and pick up, if you plan to walk your child to the door, please park in the parking lot across the street so as not to interrupt the flow of traffic.
+Thank you!
 Please do not hesitate to reach out to me if you have questions, concerns, or need support for your child or your family.
-Have a great week!

-(email: jdupuy@rsu3.org school phone: 525-3504 cell: 249-1061)
+Have a great week! (email: jdupuy@rsu3.org school phone: 722-3636 cell: 249-1061) Notes from the Office:

+Please remember to send your student to school with an extra set of clothes.
+They are having a great time at recess and sometimes come back inside a little damp.
+Thank You!!